PeakIndicators/Getting-Started-On-Azure-ML/Deploy-Real-Time-Service.md

 `print(service.run(input_data = json_data))`

-You can then troubleshoot runtime issues by making changes to the scoring file that is referenced in the inference configuration, and reloading the service without redeploying it (something you can only do with a local service):
+You can then troubleshoot runtime issues by making changes to the scoring file that is referenced in the inference configuration and reloading the service without redeploying it (something you can only do with a local service):

 `service.reload()`